kairos-io/kairos/docs/content/en/docs/Getting started/_index.md

 ## Prerequisites

-{{% alert title="Warning" %}}
-Keep in mind the size of the resulting image.
-This will vary between distributions but you should be safe if you have 30+ Gb available disk space.
-{{% /alert %}}

 - A VM (hypervisor) or a physical server (bare-metal) that boots ISOs
 - A Linux or a Windows machine where to run the Kairos CLI (optional, we will see)
 - A `cloud-init` configuration file (example below)